NOLA: Compressing LoRA using Linear Combination of Random Basis: Appendix

+We believe \nola{} is a better reparametrization than PRANC and can achieve local minimums that PRANC cannot achieve.
+To show this empirically, we perform a very simple experiment where we apply a 2-layer MLP for the MNIST classification task.
+Since we want to measure which method is better at reaching the local minimums and not necessarily the generalization, we evaluate the models by the training loss.
+Also, we intentionally use a large number of neurons in the hidden layer to over-parameterize and increase the number of local minimums.

+We use a linear layer from $784$ features to $256$ with bias followed by ReLU and a linear layer from $256$ to $10$ classes.
+We use all $60K$ samples for training to report the training loss.
+For both PRANC and \nola{}, we use $32$ parameters for each layer.
+Other hyperparameters are same for both: $200$ epochs, $512$ batch size with $lr=0.05$.
+We use rank $r=4$ for \nola{}.
+PRANC has a final training loss of $0.87$, while \nola{} achieves a training loss of $0.71$.
+This simple experiment empirically supports that \nola{} has better representation power.
+Additionally, PRANC training finishes in $1152$ seconds while \nola{} finishes in $579$ seconds.
+We will leave the theoretical study of this comparison for future work.
+Moreover, this experiment empirically shows that \nola{} is a generic method, and its success is not dependent on the architecture of transformers or attention modules.

-To compare the representation power of NOLA and PRANC, we train NOLA from scratch on an image classification task using a CNN architecture.
-For each convolution layer, we reshape all parameters of a layer into a matrix (close to square shape) and apply NOLA to the matrix.
+Moreover, to compare the representation power of \nola{} and PRANC, we train \nola{} from scratch on an image classification task using a CNN architecture.
+For each convolution layer, we reshape all parameters of a layer into a matrix (close to square shape) and apply \nola{} to the matrix.
 Then, we reshape it to the original shape of the convolution.
-Additionally, we train LoRA using a similar approach as NOLA.
+Additionally, we train LoRA using a similar approach as \nola{}.
 We follow a similar setup as \citep{nooralinejad2023pranc} for our experiments on image classification.

 \textbf{Datasets and Architectures:} We consider two architectures in our experiments: ResNet20 with $270K$ parameters, and ResNet18 \citep{resnet} with $11M$ parameters.
 We train ResNet20 on CIFAR10 \citep{cifar10}, and ResNet18 on ImageNet100 \citep{imagenet}.